Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

 \subsubsection{Datasets}

-To validate the effectiveness of our framework, we conduct Naming Chinese Babies (NCB) as a typical short-term Creative Natural Language Generation (CNLG) task.
-NCB is required to consider various factors in creating a short name, making it a significant challenge.
-Firstly, we use a large language model (LLM), through manual verification, to simulate 500 human naming requests, create a benchmark (called \textbf{CNames}).
-This data encompasses over 200 Chinese surnames, including compound surnames, and reflects a range of potential user considerations in the naming process, such as traditional Chinese cultural significance, parental expectations, the Bazi\&Wuxing, personal characteristics, and other special requirements.
-User preferences are annotated per objective for each query.
-In China, parents often draw on classical poetry to give their names cultural depth.
-However, LLMs frequently make factual errors in the poetry domain.
-To address this, we collect and expand a dataset of classical Chinese poetry (called \textbf{CPoetry}) containing 176,450 entries with metadata such as poets, dynasties, titles, content, interpretations, and themes.
+To validate the effectiveness of our framework, we study \emph{Chinese Baby Naming (CBN)}, a representative Chinese short-term Creative Natural Language Generation (CNLG) task.
+CBN requires considering multiple user-specific objectives when generating a short name, making it particularly challenging.
+We construct a benchmark named \textbf{CNames} by simulating 500 human naming requests with a large language model (LLM) and manual verification.
+The dataset covers over 200 different Chinese surnames and reflects diverse user requirements, such as cultural meanings, parental expectations, the Bazi\&Wuxing, personal characteristics, and other special requirements, with user preferences annotated per objective.
+Since classical poetry is a common source of culturally meaningful names and LLMs often make factual errors in this domain, we further compile \textbf{CPoetry}, a dataset of 176,450 classical Chinese poems with metadata including poet, dynasty, title, content, interpretations, and themes.